patsprice/https-github.com-bretfisher-container.training/slides/shared/swarm-vs-k8s.md

 --

-  - Swarm is far from dead and Kubernetes is not the only option
+  - Swarm is not dead and Kubernetes is not the only option

 --